snabble/Android-SDK/ui-toolkit/README.md

 ### SDK Action Widgets

-The [**SDK Action Widgets**](#sdk-action-widgets) are special widgets build into the SDK.
+The [**SDK Action Widgets**](#sdk-action-widgets) are specialized widgets build into the SDK.
 These widgets are self contained and implements a predefined action to trigger, if the use taps on it.

 * [Location Permissions](#location-Permission)
 * [Start Shopping](#start-Shopping)